Thameswey provide 6MW of generating capacity to help support National Grid

 - STOR: Reserve energy is delivered to National Grid through a fully automated solution.
 The two gas CHP units, each capable of providing 3MW of capacity are remotely operated in response to a national or local requirement.

 - Triad management: During the November to February triad season, Flexitricity remotely starts generation during likely triad periods.
 This lowers site consumption and reduces the triad charges on the site’s electricity bills.

 Through Flexitricity, Thameswey has been able to participate in WPD's project FALCON (flexible approaches for low carbon optimised networks), an initiative to support the UK's move to a low carbon economy.

-The aim of this project being to test innovative, low carbon solutions for the growing problem of network contraints.
+The aim of this project is to test innovative, low carbon solutions for the growing problem of network contsraints.
 As an experienced DSR provider, Thameswey generated electricity when called upon by Western Power Distribution.
 By doing so, Western Power Distribution were able to defer network infrastructure upgrades and reduce costs while Thameswey earned revenue.

-Thameswey are set to implement Flexitricity's new negative reserve service, Footroom.
+Thameswey will also participate in Flexitricity’s new negative reserve service, demand turn up.
 This service provision helps National Grid balance the system and make use of excess wind energy during times of low system demand.

 Additionally, Thameswey benefits from the Capacity Market, with participation starting in October 2016 via the Early Auction.